Reactive-Network/documentation/docs/docs/reactvm.md

 ## Overview

-ReactVM is a specialized type of EVM (Ethereum Virtual Machine) within the Reactive Network, designed to execute [Reactive Smart Contracts](./reactive-smart-contracts.md) (RSCs).
-It enables transactions within blocks to occur in random order across multiple threads, though the order is maintained within each ReactVM.
+The ReactVM is a specialized Ethereum Virtual Machine (EVM) within the Reactive Network, designed to execute [Reactive Smart Contracts](./reactive-smart-contracts.md) (RSCs).
+It allows transactions to occur in random order across multiple threads while maintaining order within each ReactVM.

-Technically, a ReactVM is an isolated execution environment within the Reactive Network.
-It activates when an event matches the RSC's subscription.
-While this approach adds some overhead, we have optimized it by separating the EVM from Geth, resulting in a ReactVM boot time of approximately 100μs, which is insignificant relative to the Network's processing capabilities.
+Technically, ReactVM is an isolated execution environment that activates when an event matches an RSC's subscription.
+Although this approach introduces some overhead, we've optimized the process by separating the EVM from Geth, reducing ReactVm's boot time to approximately 100 microseconds.
+This overhead is insignificant relative to the network's processing capabilities.

 ## My ReactVM

-When you deploy a reactive smart contract, it will be assigned to a ReactVM.
-The ReactVM's address will match the EOA address used for the deployment.
-Every smart contract deployed to the reactive network will ultimately reside within your personal ReactVM.
-State can be shared within the ReactVM, allowing for interaction among contracts.
-While multiple RSCs can be deployed within a single ReactVM but generally discouraged.
+When you deploy a Reactive Smart Contract, it is assigned to a ReactVM.
+The ReactVM's address will match the Externally Owned Account (EOA) address used for the deployment.
+All smart contracts deployed to the Reactive Network will ultimately reside within your personal ReactVM, enabling shared state and interaction among contracts.
+Although multiple RSCs can be deployed within a single ReactVM, this practice is generally discouraged.

 ### Calling subscribe()

-Calling `subscribe()` or `unsubscribe()` from within an RVM will not produce any real effect.
-Use callbacks for interaction instead of directly invoking these functions within RVMs.
+Invoking `subscribe()` or `unsubscribe()` within an RVM will not have any tangible effect.
+For interactions, use callbacks instead of directly calling these functions within RVMs.

 ## State